 Multi-Molecular Weight Hyaluronic Acid

-Conventional option: Neutrogena Hydro Boost Hydrating Serum ($22.99 for 1 oz)
+Conventional option: Neutrogena Hydro Boost Hydrating Serum (around $22.99 for 1 oz)

-Prestige comparison: SkinMedica HA5 Rejuvenating Hydrator ($178 for 2 oz)
+Prestige comparison: SkinMedica HA5 Rejuvenating Hydrator (around $178 for 2 oz)

 For more budget-friendly serum options with detailed active breakdowns, check out our roundup of the best eco-effective serums under $30.